amgadabdelhafez/youtube-subscription-manager/README.md

 Use the `--max-ops` argument to limit the number of operations processed in a single run.

+## Quota Management

+This script now uses real-time quota information from the YouTube API.
+It checks the available quota before performing operations and provides estimates of how many subscriptions can be processed with the remaining quota.
+The script will automatically stop processing when the quota is exhausted and provide information about when the quota will reset.

 ## Database Schema

-The project now uses a SQLite database with the following main tables:
+The project uses a SQLite database with the following main tables:

 1. `accounts`: Stores information about YouTube accounts.
 2. `subscriptions`: Stores channel subscriptions, with support for associating a channel with up to two accounts.